-Fenton Silver Spring has been designed with sustainability as a primary focus, by aligning with The United States Green Building Council’s LEED standards.
+Fenton Silver Spring, an Energy STAR Multifamily High Rise Certified building, has been designed with sustainability as a primary focus, by aligning with The United States Green Building Council’s LEED standards.
 The outcome is a leading edge in its environmental responsibility and energy efficiency.

 Fenton Silver Spring, a multi-family development, is in the heart of Downtown Silver Spring, Maryland with124, 6-story affordable apartments.
 A former surface parking lot and auto-body repair shop, the building is located 0.3 miles from the Silver Spring Metro Station, bus, and MARC commuter train service, encouraging the use of public transit.
 In addition, bus stops are located immediately adjacent to the building itself.
 The community is within short walking distance from numerous community services including parks, grocery stores, the public library, concert venues, community centers, a community college, restaurants, and other key retail.
 Apartment residents will benefit from by being able to walk to the most, if not all, essential living services that they enjoy on a daily basis.

 In addition, Fenton Silver Spring offers dedicated bicycle storage and repair room that features 46 bike racks on the first floor and an additional 8 sidewalk bike racks to further encourage alternative transportation.